jonnonz1/nz-statute-book/acts/public/1979/contractual-remedies-act-1979.md

   (a) Any term of the assigned contract that was not disclosed to him before or at the time of the assignment; or (b) Any misrepresentation that was not so disclosed.
 (4) This section shall be read subject—
-  (a) In the case of a mortgage of land, to section 104 of the Property Law Act 1952:
+  (a) In the case of a mortgage of land, to subpart 8 of Part 3 of the Property Law Act 2007:
   (b)
   (c) In the case of a contract for the supply of goods or services to a consumer, to section 46 of the Consumer Guarantees Act 1993.
 (5) Nothing in this section shall affect the law relating to negotiable instruments.